-Mater Biscayne Academy North Miami Middle School (the "School"), is a charter school sponsored by the School Board of Miami-Dade County, Florida (the "District").
+Mater Academy Kiwanis (the "School"), is a charter school in Miami-Dade county.
 The School's charter is held by Mater Academy, Inc., a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act.
 The governing body of the School is the board of directors of Mater Academy, Inc., which is composed of six members and also governs other charter schools.
 The board of directors has determined that no component units exists that would require inclusion in the School's financial statements.
-On April 16, 2024 the board of directors approved to change the name of the School from Mater Academy Biscayne North Miami Middle School to Mater Biscayne Academy North Miami Middle School.

-The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter granted by the sponsoring district, the School Board of Miami-Dade County, Florida.
-The current charter expires on June 30, 2027 and it can be renewed in accordance with law.
-A charter can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.
+The general operating authority of the School is contained in Section 1002.333, Florida Statutes.
+The School obtained approval from the School Board of Miami-Dade County for its School of Hope Performance Base Agreement which designates the School as a School of Hope under Mater Academy Inc. (Hope Operator).
+The School of Hope Performance Base Agreement is designed to assist schools in serving students from one or more persistently low-performing schools located in opportunity zones.
+Mater Academy Inc. was awarded a Replication Grant from the United States Department of Education in 2020, which made it eligible to be a Hope Operator.
+The current agreement expires on June 30, 2027 and it can be renewed in accordance with law.
+The agreement can also be terminated before its date of expiration for reasons set forth in the charter and Section 1002.33 of the Florida Statutes.

-The School is located in North Miami, Florida for students from sixth through eighth grade.
-These financial statements are for the year ended June 30, 2024, when on average 376 students were enrolled for the school year.
+The School is located in Miami, Florida for students from kindergarten through fifth grade.
+These financial statements are for the year ended June 30, 2024, when on average 191 students were enrolled for the school year.